 This being Ring, the app is polished and professional too, and if you want to see what your camera is filming then you can get the footage up on an Echo Show or a Fire TV device with a simple Alexa voice command.

 While the Ring Stick Up Cam isn't the cheapest of our best security cameras, it definitely earns its higher price.
-If you want to keep recordings in the cloud rather than just get live alerts, it'll cost you £2.50 a month (you get a free trial of the service with the camera).
+If you want to keep recordings in the cloud rather than just get live alerts, it'll cost you $3 a month for a single cam (you get a free trial of the service with the camera).

 Here are the details: it captures 1080p HD footage, in the day or in the dark thanks to night vision, and all at a quality level that matches a lot of competitors.
 The field of view limit is 110 degrees, less than the best competitors out there, but that actually means sharper footage (with each pixel covering less of the view).